Oxford shoes are so common and traditional that it’s easy to misleadingly believe they’re boring.

 Three main parts make up the classic Oxford shoe.

 First is the upper.
-This is the top part of the shoe that extends completely over the entire surface of your foot.
+This is the top part of the shoe that extends completely over the entire surface of the foot.

-Next, you have the vamp.
-It extends from the top front and down around to the middle of your foot.
+Next, there’s the vamp.
+It extends from the top front and down around to the middle of the foot.

-Finally, Oxfords include quarters, which wrap from the center of your foot around to the back of your heel.
+Finally, Oxfords include quarters, which wrap from the center of the foot around to the back of the heel.

 Different Oxford Shoe Types

 Not all Oxford shoes are the same.
-There are several variations; each is distinct and can affect the overall effect of your shoe.
+There are several variations; each is distinct and can affect the overall effect of the shoe.

 The most traditional style for Oxfords is a plain style.
 It is also the most formal version of this type of shoe.
 As the name implies, plain Oxfords include little to no embellishments.

-Whole-cut shoes result when the shape of your Oxford shoe is cut out from one single piece of leather.
-This style stands out because you don’t see any seams on your shoe except at the heel.
+Whole-cut shoes result when the shape of an Oxford shoe is cut out from one single piece of leather.
+This style stands out because there aren’t seams on the shoe except at the heel.

-A cap-toe Oxford looks like it has a separate piece of leather over your toes.
-There is a seam at the spot where your toes meet your foot.
-This seam makes your shoes slightly informal.
+A cap-toe Oxford looks like it has a separate piece of leather over the toes.
+The seam where the toes meet the foot makes the shoes slightly informal.

 Finally, and more rare these days, are saddle shoes.
 You know these black and white icons!
 Today, you can find them in a wide array of colors in any combination of two tones.